epaubert/epaubert/README.md

 My recent work focuses on Identity-Based Cryptography (IBC), Post-Quantum Cryptography, and Quantum Key Distribution (QKD) systems.

 I enjoy delving into new technologies, understanding how systems work under the hood, and tackling systems engineering challenges.
 I'm proficient with GDB for debugging and have extensive experience with regular expressions.
-(Also: I use neovim btw.)
+(I use neovim btw.)

 I have been a Linux user for over 10 years, distrohopping across Debian, Arch, Fedora, openSUSE, Void, and more.